omphalos/earhorn/README.md

 Caveats
 =======

 This thing is still in an experimental phase, and the code is in flux.
+There are some performance issues at the moment with larger codebases.
 If you're just using earhorn on smaller portions of code, you'll generally be okay.

 License
 =======